wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `post_link`, returns post titles linked to their corresponding permalinks

 == Changelog ==

+= 2.4.2 =
+* Fixed a bug in calculating NOW() when the DB server's timezone was different from WP's timezone

 = 2.4.1 =
 * Added support for natural language date ranges: day equals today, year equals last year, etc. Have fun!